asiort/OnlineMultiBLASTqueries/README.md

 # OnlineMultiBLASTqueries
 Does multiple nucleotidic|aminoacidic BLAST queries from a given multiFASTA and write the output with the results.
+Works using Selenium and ChromeDriver.